 2. Organic Electronics

 Organic Electronics offer massive advantages over traditional inorganic electronics.
-This is because they are cost-effective, flexible, indissoluble, optically transparent, lightweight, and consume low power.
-In addition, the rise in awareness for sustainable development and eco-friendly manufacturing attracts manufacturers to opt for organic electronics.
-Also, designing circuits with microbial components or producing devices with biodegradable and recyclable materials is seen to be the next electronics manufacturing trend.
+They are cost-effective, flexible, indissoluble, optically transparent, lightweight, and consume low power.
+In addition, the rise in awareness of sustainable development and eco-friendly manufacturing attracts manufacturers to opt for organic electronics.
+Designing circuits with microbial components or producing devices with biodegradable and recyclable materials is seen to be the next electronics manufacturing trend.

 Flask offers Materials for Organic Electronics Devices

-Japanese startup Flask develops materials for application in various products, such as organic displays, organic lighting, and organic solar cells.
+Japanese startup Flask develops materials for application in various products such as organic displays, lighting, and solar cells.
 Examples of materials include electron transport materials, electron injection materials, light-emitting materials, coating materials, and organic solar cell materials.

 Koala Tech develops Organic Semiconductor Laser Diode

 Japanese startup Koala Tech develops an organic semiconductor laser diode.
-Their laser diode technology is based on organic fluorescent semiconductors, which are generally easier, less harmful, and faster to process into thin films.
+The startup’s laser diode technology is based on organic fluorescent semiconductors, which are generally easier, less harmful, and faster to process into thin films.

 3. Artificial Intelligence

 AI-powered solutions are gaining popularity in every sector.
-AI impacts the growth of semiconductor manufacturing in two ways, one is by building demand for innovative AI-capable electronics components, and two, enhancing the product manufacturing and design processes.
-The conventional methods have limitations to reshaping product development cycles, improving product design processes, reducing defects, and delivering products faster to the market.
-But application AI is solving all these limitations.
+AI impacts the growth of semiconductor manufacturing in two ways, one by building demand for innovative AI-capable electronics components, and two, by enhancing the product manufacturing and design processes.
+The conventional methods have limitations in reshaping product development cycles, improving product design processes, and reducing defects.
+But the application of AI is solving all these limitations.

 Cybord develops AI-based Component Inspection Software

 Israeli startup Cybord offers AI-based component inspection software.
-They use visual inspection technology powered by artificial intelligence to achieve this.
+The startup uses visual inspection technology powered by artificial intelligence to achieve this.
 It is capable of doing material sourcing, manufacturing, and defect management of individual components and the assembled product as a whole.

 Celus offers an AI-powered Engineering Platform

 German startup Celus creates an AI-powered engineering platform to automate all the manual steps in the engineering process.
-The startup’s platform automatically finds fitting components with the help of components information blocks available in the engineering platform.
-Thus, It helps to design and generate schematics and PCB-floor planning with a single click.
+The startup’s platform automatically finds fitting components with the components’ information blocks available in the engineering platform.
+It then designs and generates schematics and PCB-floor planning with a single click.

 4. Internet of Things

-The rapid growth of the Internet of Things represents an unprecedented opportunity for the electronics manufacturing industry.
+The rapid growth of the Internet of Things represents an unprecedented opportunity for the IoT electronics manufacturing industry.
 It re-evaluates the fabrication process and manages practices that are found to be difficult to achieve with conventional approaches.
 In other ways, the IoT enables electronic manufacturing machines to self-process and store data while being digitally connected.